stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 - _GPG keys_ - To digitally sign files, messages and code commits
 - _Passwords_ and _passkeys_ - To identify yourself to systems
+- _Multifactor authentication (MFA)_ - To provide an extra proof of your identity
 - _SSH keys_ - To access remote systems, such as remote Git repositories
 - _API tokens_ - To access APIs for services